 On this page

-The mandatory quarantine measure is in place from 1 June.
-The measure is meant to diminish the risk of the further spreading of the corona virus and to prevent new virus strains from entering the country.
+The quarantine measure is meant to diminish the risk of the further spreading of the corona virus and to prevent new virus strains from entering the country.
 It applies no matter which type of transport you use: airplane, train, bus, or car.
-To prepare for your trip (back) to the Netherlands, you can do the Quarantine Check for Travellers.
+To be certain what you need to do, you can prepare for your trip (back) to the Netherlands with the Quarantine Check for Travellers.
+You can read more on the conditions for entering the Netherlands on the Dutch government's website.

 What is the travel advice?